This post was originally published on January 25, 2017 during my site transition.

 “By Design: Creating the Intentional Page” is my ongoing design class in which you can learn about page layout for hand work in your journal and the printed page.
 If you want to know how to use borders, and color, and columns to tidy up your pages, or learn ways to compositionally create more interesting pages which lead the reader through your journal or printed piece, you’ll find the information in this class.

 It’s a self-guided class so you can join any time.
-And you’ll have lifetime access.
+And you’ll have access until December 31, 2020.
 There are over 7.5 hours of video instruction and demos in this class.
 Even though it’s self-guided you still have the opportunity to ask me questions.
-I pop into class several times a month to see what people are up to and answer questions.
+I pop into class to see what people are up to and answer questions.

 And the great thing is that when I have so much fun pulling books on a topic like this I can make new videos to discuss them with this class.
 That’s exactly what I did.
 I made one video about instruction books on drawing for comics and graphic novels and a second video listing my favorite examples of comics and graphic novels.
 I discuss and show examples from over 40 books.
 It went up in class yesterday.